Pinacoteca Diego Rivera

 The Pinacoteca Diego Rivera is an art museum in downtown Xalapa, Veracruz, in eastern Mexico.
 It has a large collection of the works of Diego Rivera.

 The museum was inaugurated by the state government on April 21, 1998, to provide the opportunity to the public to study the artwork of one of Mexico's famous painters.

+Background

+This building was constructed in the historic center of the city of Xalapa.
+Initially housing the Veracruz State Archives, it became one of the most recognized architectural works after its renovation and, in turn, one of the cultural spaces with the greatest artistic activity.